Acknowledgments

 During the mid-80s Trochim began working with these exercises with James Davis who, at the time, was T.A. for his graduate-level methods courses.
 James improved on them considerably, taking what were separate exercises and integrating them into a single computerized simulation that illustrated the three major pre/post research designs.
 His efforts led to two co-authored articles on simulation cited in this workbook.

-This current set of exercises was resurrected in the Spring of 1993 initially to provide an interesting and challenging problem area for Sarita Tyler's Ph.D. qualifying examinations.
-Essentially she took a set of file folders that had some poorly xeroxed copies of the old dice rolling and computer exercises on them, and integrated these into the coherant package contained here.
-We had no idea when she began that this process was going to result in an integrated workbook -- all she originally intended was to learn something about simulations.
+The exercises were resurrected in the Spring of 1993 initially to provide an interesting and challenging problem area for Sarita Tyler's Ph.D. qualifying examinations.
+Essentially she took a set of file folders that had some poorly xeroxed copies of the old dice rolling and computer exercises on them, and integrated these into the coherent package contained here.
+We had no idea when she began that this process was going to result in an integrated workbook — all she originally intended was to learn something about simulations.
 Clearly the present volume would not have happened without her considerable efforts.